The best camping near Sandy Creek with campfires

 99%

-You'll love the abundant bird-life and large sheltered sites at Currawong Corner, nestled on an impressive 86 acres in Angas Valley, and yes, we allow camp fires (STC) Catch up with us on Facebook, Wikicamps and Google Maps.
-Email us for special cash rates for sites from $15 a night if booked direct, or booked online via Hipcamp from $19 plus the Hipcamp booking fee.
-Some sites allow for 2 or more groups on the same site at an additional fee.
-Early check-in and late check-out are normally available to maximise your break.
+We are only open for long weekends/public holiday periods for individual bookings.
+Group bookings for the camp at other times are available at reasonable rates, please email us for details.
+You'll get a tasted of bush off-grid camping, and escape the caravan parks.
+There's abundant bird-life and large sites at Currawong Corner, nestled on 86 acres in Angas Valley, and yes, we allow camp fires (STC) Some sites allow for 2 or more groups.
 The pet friendly caravan, RV and tent bush camping sites are a hidden gem, offering a relaxing environment where you can commune with nature, enjoy a campfire (we have firewood for sale), pop into a Mannum pub for a meal and then gaze back billions of years at our brilliant stars.
-Whether you looking for a quiet overnight rest stop, a weekend getaway or a base to visit the Barossa, Adelaide Hills or lower Murray with Adelaide an easy 90 minute drive away.
-The bird-life is booming, the stars are doing their brilliant best, so now is a great time to stop by.
+Currawong Corner offers a great off the grid weekend getaway and a base to visit the Barossa, Adelaide Hills or lower Murray with Adelaide an easy 90 minute drive away.
+The bird-life is booming, the stars always do their brilliant best, so next long weekend is a great time to camp with us.
 The camp-ground is 2WD, large vehicle friendly and sites are sheltered and easily accessible, with several sites suitable for larger rigs.
 We can cater for larger groups by arrangement, with an affordable option to rent the whole camp.

 Pets